Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Amenities:

-Clean restrooms, shady picnic spots, and friendly guides – they’ve got your essentials covered.
+Clean restrooms, shady picnic spots, and friendly guides—they’ve got your essentials covered.
 Simple and comfortable.

 Catarata Rio Agrio

-Entrance fees: 10$ for adults and 5.5$ for children under 10 years old.
+Entrance fees: 10 dollars for adults and 5.5 dollars for children under 10 years old.

-Opening hours: 7 AM to 5 PM for 7 days a week.
-Although, beware the last entrance is at 3 PM.
+Opening hours: 7 a.m. to 5 p.m., 7 days a week.
+Although, beware, the last entrance is at 3 p.m.

 Amenities: the location provides necessary facilities such as well-maintained restrooms, shaded picnic areas, and free parking.